HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     </body>
 ```

-Defines an action group that uses the static variable `$allEntries` in its closure.
+An action group is defined, which uses the static variable `$allEntries` in its closure.
 So this operation group works fine without using concurrent calls:

 ```hvml
          <call on="$collectAllDirEntriesRecursively" with="/" />